openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 Vector addition serves many simple roles.
 In this example, we're trying to track our friend Gary as he makes his way home from a pub.
 Trouble is, Gary's a little drunk.
 He knows he lives south of the pub, so he ventures south; But since he can't walk straight, he might end up somewhere else.

+**[mh: does the example here need class structure?
+I think it would be equally (or more) readable without it.
+Then your chapter wouldn't really require the reader to understand writing custom classes.]**

 ```cpp
 /* in Gary.h: */
 class Gary {